 The Sabian HHX Evolution hi-hats are the cymbals of a professional drummer.
 If price is not a factor for you, there are hardly any better hi-hats on the market.

 While the most common hi-hats size can be considered 13” or 14”, non-traditional sizes like 12”, 13”, and 16” are also gaining attention.
-The general rule of thumb is, the smaller the hi-hat, the higher its pitch, the bigger it is, the longer its sustain.
+The general rule of thumb is that the smaller the hi-hat, the higher its pitch, and the bigger it is, the longer its sustain.

 But at the end of the day, it comes down to your personal preference.
 The size of your hi-hats depends on what kind of music you want to play.
 However, if you’re unsure, just go with a 14” one.
 They are probably the most flexible.

 Hi-hats are generally made of three materials – brass, B8 bronze, and B20 bronze.
-The brass ones being the cheapest and decent for beginners, while B20 being the best, but more expensive.
+Brass cymbals are the cheapest and decent for beginners, while B20 is the best, but more expensive.

 Along with the material, a hi-hat’s sound is also determined by how it’s made.
 A sheet cymbal is made by cutting a large sheet of metal.
 It’s the most efficient way to make a cymbal, but the sounds are quite harsh.

 Hi-hats come in different weights like 900g, 1000g, 1300g, and 1500g.
 Many hi-hat pairs have the same weight, but the tone can often be underwhelming, especially when opened.
-To get the crisp closed hi-hats sound and a washy open hi-hats sound, I would suggest using a lighter cymbal on top and a heavier one on the bottom.
+To get the crisp closed hi-hats sound and a washy open hi-hats sound, I would suggest using a lighter top hat and a heavier bottom hat.

-Some of the best brands that make hi-hats are Zildjian, Sabian, and Meinl, and Paiste.
+Some of the best brands that make hi-hats are Zildjian, Sabian, Meinl, and Paiste.
 It all comes down to your personal preference.
-Zildjian and Sabian are more traditional and defined the 20th-century cymbal sound, whereas Meinl is more prominent amongst modern drummers, be it jazz or rock.
+Zildjian and Sabian are more traditional and defined the 20th-century cymbal sound, whereas Meinl is a more prominent manufacturer amongst modern drummers, be it jazz or rock.

 All of them produce top-quality hit-hats with a range of products that have something for all kinds of drummers.
 That being said, brands like Stagg, Istanbul, Wuhan, and Soultone also produce some great-sounding hand-hammered cymbals that are worth exploring.